DevLARLEY/WidevineFetch/README.md

 2. Click `Copy -> Copy as fetch` on **the second license URL (the one with the long payload)**
 3. Click `Process`

+# Custom modules
+Take a look at the [documentation](DOCUMENTATION.md) if you want to create your own module.

 ## Demo
 > [!NOTE]
 > This video is somewhat outdated, as you don't have to paste the string anymore.
 It'll be retrieved from your clipboard automatically.